getampt/docs/data.md

 ### Storing `null` values

 By default, the `data` interface removes all `null` (and `undefined`) attribute values from any object or single value being stored.
-This is considered a best practice since storing extraneous data in NoSQL can increases storage and data transfer costs as well as potentially add latency to index replication.
+This is considered a best practice since storing extraneous data in NoSQL can increase storage and data transfer costs as well as potentially add latency to index replication.
 However, if you'd like to store `null` values, you can override the default behavior by adding a `removeNulls:false` flag to the `set` operation's "options" object.

 If you would like to set this as a global option, you can set `data.removeNulls = false` after your `@ampt/data` import statement.